THUDM/CogAgent/README.md

 + `Ascend devices` have not been tested for SFT fine-tuning.
 We have only tested them on the `Atlas800` training server cluster.
 You need to modify the inference code accordingly based on the loading mechanism described in the `Ascend device` download link.
-+ Currently, we do **not** support inference with the `vLLM` framework.
-We will submit a PR as soon as possible to enable it.
 + The online demo link does **not** support controlling computers; it only allows you to view the model's inference results.
 We recommend deploying the model locally.